 Applications and Deadlines

-EU students cannot apply online but will be able to download an application form (EU16N) on the government website from April 2019 onwards.
+EU students cannot apply online but will be able to download an application form on the government website from April 2020 onwards.

-Graduates will not make any loan repayments until they are earning at least £25,000 per annum which has newly been introduced in 2018.
+Graduates will not make any loan repayments until they are earning at least £25,000 per annum.

 You will not have to repay anything until you are earning over £25,000, although any loans will still be liable for interest at the rate of inflation based on the Retail Price Index (RPI).